spacelephantlabs/AIPs/AIPS/aip-33.md

 ### Advanced token features

 Here is a non-exhaustive list of behaviours and characteristics token class could specify, to keep in mind during the design process.
+They're inspired by existing ERC721 tokens.
 Some items could have a dedicated AIP in the future.

 - advanced token distribution
   - complex mint process,
   - dynamic/static price,
   - limit available tokens,
   - auction,
   - renewable ownership,
   - ...
-- security mechanisms with roles controlling token life-cycle (
+- security mechanisms with roles controlling token life-cycle
   - unusable,
   - kill,
   - forced release,
   - ...
 - multiple NFT class on the same chain
 - composability (NFT linked to each other)
 - ...